liteman/liteman.github.io/about.md

 # About Me

 ### Day-to-Day
-Security Engineer with a wide swath of technical experience
+Security Engineer with a wide swath of technical expertise

 ### Coding
 - I can get around in Python.